adou600/IosContinuousIntegration/README.md

 ### Test the build job

  - Click Build Now to make sure the build step is working.
- - If everything worked as expected, you should see a blue bubble in the left of your build history.
+ - If everything worked as expected, you should see a blue bubble in the left of your build history in Jenkins.

 ![Build history](https://dl.dropboxusercontent.com/u/664542/github-doc-images/build-history-success.png)